 The Nordics are among the most innovative countries in the world but are less effective in translating the innovation into new companies with scaling potential, compared to other leading life science regions.
 The NOME mentoring model fills a gap in the ecosystem and will continue to facilitate long-term mentorship.
 Each company gets to be mentored by three to four mentors with complementary backgrounds, with the goal of growing the company towards internationally renowned commercial successes.

 NOME links the best life sciences, industrial biotechnology, medtech, synthetic biology, and e-health startups in the Nordics with some of the most successful and experienced investors, serial entrepreneurs, and high-profile life science executives to assist the next generation of innovators to flourish and succeed.
 The program is run all year round.

 Since its start in 2016, NOME has enrolled 50+ promising companies from Denmark, Sweden, Finland, and Norway, which together raised more than 180 million euros and onboarded 100+ highly-experienced investors, serial entrepreneurs, and high-profile life science executives in the Nordics and the U.S. as mentors.
 The mentors provide value in the form of introductions to investors and commercial partners, assist with license agreements and transactions, and provide pivotal input to business strategies and product development.

 All the sessions (during the pandemics) are taken online.
 We still hope for a face-to-face Annual Gala, which takes place at the end of the fall and is usually organized in one of the Nordic countries on rotation.

 Who is NOME for and what are the selection criteria?

 A company should fulfill the following key criteria in order to be eligible to apply for the NOME program:

-A company in medtech, biotech, pharma, synthetic biology, industrial biotech, as well as evidence-based and regulated digital health
+A company in medtech, life sciences, synthetic biology, industrial biotech, as well as evidence-based and regulated digital health.

 - Be based on the high quality of science/technology and a high degree of innovation and novelty